 OP2.3.c. building capacity of Member States towards policy coherence and creating an enabling business environment;

-OP2.3.d. building capacity of industry, governments and other stakeholders to strengthen local production towards quality-assurance, and WHO prequalification as appropriate;
+OP2.3.d. building capacity of industry, governments and other stakeholders to strengthen local production towards quality-assurance, [regulatory approval; USA add] and WHO prequalification as appropriate;

+OP2.3.e. promoting regulatory system strengthening and regional regulatory [collaboration and; Norway add] harmonization [, collaboration and cooperation; Norway add; Norway delete];

-OP2.3.f. supporting Member States in for local production of prioritized medicines and other health technologies to address shortages and/or specific local public health needs;
+OP2.3.f. supporting Member States in [facilitating; Norway, Switzerland add] [research and development and; Norway, Switzerland delete] technology transfer [on voluntary and mutually agreed terms [and/or in line with international and multi-lateral frameworks; Bangladesh, Switzerland add] USA, Switzerland add] for local production of [quality-assured; USA add] prioritized medicines and other health technologies to [prevent and; USA add] address shortages and/or specific local public health needs; [Zimbabwe propose to insert to continue to support Member States in the exchange and transfer of technology and research findings, in the context of paragraph 7 of the Doha Declaration which promotes and encourages technology transfer]

-OP2.3.g. exploring the mechanism for collecting and disseminating local production-related market intelligence;
+OP2.3.g. exploring [the] a mechanism for collecting and disseminating local production-related market intelligence; [USA question on OP2.3.g.; Ethiopia retain as LMICs need WHO support with market intelligence for local production]

 OP2.4. to encourage greater participation of Member States in existing regional and global initiatives for collaborations and cooperation in line with WHO principles and guidelines;